 The Creator Studio is now my TOP recommendation for scheduling media for Facebook and Instagram.
 Full tutorial on using that coming soon!

 If you would like to use another scheduling platform, here are a couple of options:

 Hootsuite: Hootsuite is a robust scheduling platform that allows you to post on a myriad of platforms.
 The free account will allow you up to 10 social profiles (most other free plans allow only one) and 30 posts a month, including autoposting of photos.
 Their plans are a bit more expensive than others, but they offer a lot more.
 The free plan was great for me to use for several years to manage two brands on Instagram.
 Litereally the only reason I’m switching is to autopost video.

 Later: Later is another scheduler that will work for several platforms.
-This is what I’ll be trying for 2018, because they claim to allow autoposting of video (I’ll let you know how that goes).
 Their free plans also allow one account per platforms (Instagram, Twitter, Facebook, and Pinterest) and at least 30 posts per platform, so you’ll get a bit more bang for your (free) buck here.
-I haven’t used it in the past because the free accounts are photo only, no video allowed.
-Pricing is modest; I’ll be able to manage both of my brands for $19 per month.
+Paid plans are modestly priced.

 There are about a dozen or so other platforms out there.
 Find one that you feel comfortable with, get your account set up, and connect it with your social media so everything is ready to go for Monday.

 That’s it!
 You’re done for this week!
 Congratulations!
 If you were doing your updates and noticed a critial lack of video in your online presence, now is a GREAT time to talk to us about a promotional video.
 Video is a powerful way to extend your reach on social media, improve the SEO on your website, and connect with your clients in a very authentic way.
 Drop me an email to start the conversation today!